 This type of spam is known as Ghost Referral Spam.

 There’s a way to eliminate it, and it’s not that difficult, but it does take digging into your Analytics account a little bit.

 We’ll go through how to do that below.

 Filtering for Your Hostname – Stopping Ghost Spam

-In short, what you will need to do is set up a filter in your Analytics account that tells Google to only count visitors that have actually showed up on my site.
+In short, what you will need to do is set up a filter in your Analytics account that tells Google to only count visitors that actually showed up on your site.

 Here’s the process for that.

 STEP 1 – Log in to Analytics and Filter Page

 When you log into your Analytics account, make sure you’re on the right account if you have more than one.